jakelangham/kestrel/paper/paper.md

 geospatial data via external libraries.
 While expertise in the scientific background is required to set up simulations and correctly interpret their results, the program is otherwise intended to be straightfoward to use for a broad range of scientists.
 It has relatively few dependencies (`GDAL`, `PROJ` and optionally, `NetCDF`), making it easy to build on modern Unix-like platforms.
 After installation, simulations are prepared by writing an input file specifying suitable parameter choices and run on the command line.
 Solution fields are saved at regular intervals, together with spatial maps of their maximums over the whole simulation.
 Output is via text file or `NetCDF` (preferred).
 In the latter case, we provide an extension to the open-source `QGIS` software, which imports `Kestrel` solutions at their georeferenced coordinates and prepares each of the data fields for visualisation.
 This provides a particularly convenient workflow for geoscientists.
-An example of this output is given in [Figure 1].
+An example of this output is given in \autoref{fig:example}.

+![An example of georeferenced `Kestrel` output, postprocessed in `QGIS`.
+The panels show (left-to-right) flow depth, flow speed, solids fraction, and topographic elevation change of a small volume flow released onto steep topography, here using `SRTM` data.
+\label{fig:example}](example.png)

 # Statement of need